tardism/extensibella/docs/encoding_format.md

 It cannot be that `A`'s clauses come first in one file and `B`'s clauses come first in the other.

-We must also fill in translation clauses for extension relations with concrete terms as we import relations into new modules.
+We must also fill in projection clauses for extension relations with concrete terms as we import relations into new modules.
 Suppose we have a module `ext1` defining a relation `ext1:rel` with primary component `host:Nt`.
 Suppose we have a module `ext2` that also imports `host` and has a production `ext2:prod` with two arguments.
 Finally, suppose `comp` imports both `ext1` and `ext2`.
-In the definition file for the `comp` module, we must take the translation rule for `ext1:rel` and add clauses filling in the translation rules with `ext2:prod A B` for the primary component.
-This allows any reasoning in the `comp` module about `ext1:rel` to take advantage of the knowledge that the rule for this relation when the primary component is built by `ext2:prod` uses these translation rules, and is necessary for a correct definition and reasoning.
+In the definition file for the `comp` module, we must take the projection rule for `ext1:rel` and add clauses filling in the projection rules with `ext2:prod A B` for the primary component.
+This allows any reasoning in the `comp` module about `ext1:rel` to take advantage of the knowledge that the rule for this relation when the primary component is built by `ext2:prod` uses these projection rules, and is necessary for a correct definition and reasoning.

 Finally, we must fill in a placeholder rule for any imported relation